marb61a/Course-Notes/Misc/Data Protection/Information and Cyber Security GRC: Compliance with External Factors.md

 HITRUST Description, Goals, and Risks
 1m 49s
 Baseline, Assessment, and Control Frameworks

-2m 38s
+<br /><br /><br />
-Privacy and Data Protection Laws, Regulations, and Standards 17m 53s
+<h1><p align=center>Privacy and Data Protection Laws, Regulations, and Standards/h1><br/>

-Differences between Information Security, Governance, PII, and PD 3m 40s
+Differences between Information Security, Governance, PII, and PD -
+  -

 Key Contrast with US and EU Views of Privacy and Data Protection 3m 26s
-Privacy and Data Protection Key Laws and Regulations 5m 58s
+Privacy and Data Protection Key Laws and Regulations

 The Impact of Product Security Standard No Privacy
-3m 19s
+  -
+  -

 Conclusion
+  -
+  - Brief outro for the course and some advice on continued studies